ashn-dot-dev/lumpy/README.md

 by taking a refrence to a value with the postfix `.&` operator, and then passing that value to a function.
-Lumpy has special syntax where `value.func(args)` implicitly passes a reference to `value` as the first parameter to metafunction `func`, similar to `this` within non-static member functions in C++ or `self` within non-static methods in Python.
+Lumpy has special syntax where `value.func(args)` implicitly passes a reference to `value` as the first argument to metafunction `func`, similar to `this` within non-static member functions in C++ or `self` within non-static methods in Python.
 The special implicit refrence syntax provides a convenient way to support object-oriented patterns in Lumpy.